Education is the key to your success!

 Success StoriesFrom homeless to hopeful and beyond.
 Check out these stories from the pages of the Ventura County Star.

 VACE Voted Favorite by Star ReadersVACE was again voted 2015 West County Favorite Trade School!

 VACE Awarded "Health Champion Award"VACE was awarded the "Health Champion Award" by the Ventura County Board of Supervisors.

-First in State with Computer-based GED!On February 27, VACE became the first GED test center in California to implement computer-based GED testing.
+First in State with Computer-based GEDVACE offers computer-based testing in a Pearson-VUE test center dedicated to GED testing.

 High School/GED Wiki